 UN-HABITAT published some weeks ago the GRHS 2013 (Global Report on Human Settlements) with a focus on sustainable human transport.
-Even though the report sometimes mentions Korea/Seoul and it contains an info-box about the bike sharing system in Changwon (p.
-137), a background study about sustainable transport in East Asia was more interesting for me.
-This report analyzed the condition of transport in China, Japan, Korea (South AND North), Mongolia and Taiwan.
-The authors seem to be great experts about mainland China and Shanghai but not so much about other regions.
+The report sometimes mentions Korea/Seoul and it contains an info-box about the bike sharing system in Changwon (p.
+137), but actually a background study about sustainable transport in East Asia was more interesting for me.
+This report analyzed the condition of sustainable transportation in Korea (South AND North), China, Japan, Mongolia and Taiwan.
+The authors seem to be experts about mainland China and Shanghai but not so much about other regions.
 Nevertheless, it gives a nice context about sustainability in the transport sector of Korea.
-This post is going to summarize their main findings related to Korea without going too deep into the topic.
+This post is going to summarize their main findings related to sustainable transportation in Korea without going too deep into the topic.

 Bicycle Transport in Korea